“Wow, Steve Stifler just gave a rose to a girl and meant it. It’s like, monkeys learning to use tools for the first time.”

-Justin’s Rating: Eugene Levy’s eyebrows are formally recognized nation states.
+Justin’s rating: Eugene Levy’s eyebrows are formally recognized sovereign states.

 A close second to comfort movies, in terms of expenditure of energy and risk in watching, is the sequel.
 We keep our comfort movies because we know what to expect, and in a way, we generally know what to look forward to when a sequel comes to a THEATER NEAR US.
 Even though everyone agrees that 9.8 times out of 10, the sequel isn’t nearly as good as the first, it’s still easier to buy a ticket for one versus a completely unknown franchise, because you have a general idea what you’re getting into.
 There are always people out there who will gobble down sequels like cyanide-glazed popcorn simply because they liked the first one a lot.